-The earliest production guns came with one of these undated manuals with German being the first language.
+The earliest civilian guns came with one of these undated manuals with German being the primary language.
 The very first guns after the prototypes and the P80 models made for Austria were still serialized beginning with an “AA001” format.
 While it is hard to get accurate information for European guns, it is believed that this would be the manual issued at least through the A prefix guns that were not US bound.
 The manuals that have made their way stateside now are usually found with guns originally sold in Europe and later imported to the US (the pictured manual came with a very nice BE-prefix model 17).
 As more examples are made known, I hope to clarify the cut-off for dates and serial ranges but the non-dated “pre-85” or “Euro Import” manual is by far the rarest in the US.

 While the ’85 manual isn’t, technically speaking, the earliest printed, it IS the earliest one that’s likely to be found in the US.
 The early early guns would have come with this Nov 1985 printed manual featuring a Gen 1 G17 on front and back–only a few were imported before Glock US was established and most came with this manual as the ’86 version actually had a shorter run before giving way to the ’87.
 At the time, the 17 was the only model produced which is why it only has that model number listed.
 The ’85 manual was standard up until the tail end of the B-prefix of guns by my best estimates.